SamR5/PyCrypt/README.md

 For decryption, the folder will be rebuilt according to the index by decrypting each enrty.

 ## Is it secure ?
 __No__.
-The key (password) is hashed with SHA256 so it can take some time to find it if it is long and complex.
+The key (password) is hashed with SHA256 so it can take some time to find if it is long and complex.

-## TODO
+## Updates
+### 18/04/2020
  - disable radiobutton and the pw entry
- - Replace password by stars and bind 'Return' to show
+ - Replace password by stars and show only the letter on the left of the cursor
- - add compiled C++ functions in cryptutils with ctypes to accelerate